STRAN90/Foodwise-project3/README.md

 #### Registered User Visitor Goals
 - As a registered user, I want to be able to add, edit and delete own recipes.
-- As a registered user, I want to be able to uplaod images to my recipes.
+- As a registered user, I want to be able to upload images to my recipes.
 - As a registered user, I want to be able to add recipes based on categories.
-- As a registered user, I want to be able to share recipes.

 #### Site Owner Goals
-- As the site owner, I want users to quickly know what Food Wise is offering.
+- As the site owner, I want users to quickly know what FoodWise is offering.
 - As the site owner, I want have the ability to maintain editing or deleting categories.
 - As the site owner, I want the add, edit or delete own recipes.
 - As the site owner I want delete any recipes by other users.

 ### Wireframes
-Attach wireframes in this section
+For all page wireframes, please see [WIREFRAMES.md](WIREFRAMES.md) file.

 ### Typography
 Explain font you've used for your project
 ### Colour Scheme